Sober lifestyles: 'I can still be confident on orange juice'

 The change in drinking habits is beginning to be reflected in pubs too.

-The founders of alcohol-free beer brand Lucky Saint have opened a pub in Central London that gives equal attention to alcoholic and non-alcoholic drinks.
+The founders of alcohol-free beer brand Lucky Saint have opened a pub in central London that gives equal attention to alcoholic and non-alcoholic drinks.

 Luke Boase said: "The idea you have to apologise for not drinking is fading and more people than ever are moderating year-round."

-Mike Dalton runs a shop in Shrewsbury called Dry, which sells non-alcoholic products such as wine, cocktails and herbal aperitifs.
+Mike Dalton runs a shop in Shrewsbury, Shropshire, called Dry, which sells non-alcoholic products such as wine, cocktails and herbal aperitifs.

-He said he had noticed a "massive" change in drinking behaviours since he grew up and has increased his product range by nearly 30% since the shop opened in October.
+He said he had noticed a "massive" change in drinking behaviours since he had grown up and had increased his product range by nearly 30% since the shop had opened in October.

 "These days many young people are looking for quality products and many alcohol free, rather than just something which gets them drunk quicker," he said.